-The satellite will be designed by students.
-This design was made during the Design Synthesis Exercise (DSE) of the bachelor Aerospace Engineering at TU Delft in Summer 2019.
-A group of 10 students will in a 10-week period design a preliminary design under supervision of dr.ir.
+The design of the satellite will be completely and exclusively done by our student team.
+The initial design was made during the Design Synthesis Exercise (DSE) of the bachelor Aerospace Engineering at TU Delft in Summer 2019.
+A group of 10 students designed a preliminary design in a 10-week period under supervision of dr.ir.
 Chris Verhoeven.
 In June 2019, the design was presented to a group of experts from the Dutch space industry.
 After this a new team was set up to work out this design in detail.
-This Development team consists of 16 Enthusiastic students from the Faculty of Aerospace Engineering.
+They are currently in the final designing stages of the project, preparing for the testing stage.

 With this project we try to give as many students as possible a chance to get hands on experience with this project.
-We collaborated with the Leidse Instrumentenmakers School and one of their master students’ is now designing and producing one of our satellite instruments for his graduation project.
+We collaborated with the Leidse Instrumentenmakers School and one of their master students for the design and production of one of our payloads.

 During this design process we collaborate a lot with industry.
 Designing the satellite would not be possible without the help we receive from the companies.
 Thanks to the knowledge and resources that they make available to us, we can literally and figuratively elevate this project to a higher level.
 Click here for the list of companies that support us.